GASP

 The Great Annual Saskatchewan Pedal (GASP) provides an introduction to cycle touring in a supportive manner.
 Luggage is transported for cyclists in vans with trailers that make periodic stops and provide refreshments including juice, water, fruit and light snacks.
 The objective of GASP is to provide a cycle touring experience that will foster cycle touring in the Province and the development of tours by other cycling bodies and clubs in Saskatchewan.

-GASP 2023 will be exploring the prairie, valley’s, parkland and parks of central Saskatchewan.
-Starting and ending in the town of Strasbourg and encompassing over 600 km of cycling on the core route with the option to extend days if desired.
-Along the way there will be opportunities to explore the great communities and parks.
+GASP 2026 will be exploring the Badlands and Backroads of south central Saskatchewan – starting in Lafleche and making a loop around and thru the Big Muddy Badlands and Wood Mountains.
+Along the way there will be opportunities to explore great communities and parks.
 The tentative tour route is shown and described below however it is subject to change as tour logistics are established.

 Terms and Conditions